 John Munro was raised on a farm with his siblings and his father fought in WWII.
 After being called up for service, John Munro was trained for three months and decided to transfer over to the Regular Army in 1953 so that he could fight in the Korean War.
 After being trained, he was sent to Korea in 1954 to protect the 38th parallel while creating a safe barrier between North and South Korea.
-While in Seoul, he was sent to an Korean orphanage to eat and play with the children who were left without parents due to the war.
-This experience and the multiple Korea Revisit Trips allowed John Munro the opportunity to see the rebuilding of this nation.
+While in Seoul, he was sent to a Korean orphanage to eat and play with the children who were left without parents due to the war.
+This experience and the multiple Korea Revisit Trips allowed John Munro the opportunity to see the rebuilding of South Korea.

 When the Nation Calls, You Answer

 John Munro shares how he was called to service for the Australian National Army in 1952 and was going to be stationed on the home front.
 Since he wanted to fight in the Korean War, he describes joining the Regular Army in 1953.
 He recalls being sent to Korean as a nineteen year old in 1954 after the ceasefire to patrol the demilitarized zone (DMZ).

 John Munro recalls that his mission was to patrol the DMZ at Panmunjeom to make sure the border was safe.
 He recounts serving in a variety of battalions depending on where he was stationed in Korea.
 He shares that while serving on the DMZ, he also added mines along the line to keep away North Koreans who might have snuck over the 38th parallel.